oieioi/syukkin-kun/README.md

 INSTALLATION
 -------

-Clone this repo and cd the directory
+Clone this repo and cd the directory and

     $ docker build -t oieioi/syukkin-kun . --build-arg USER_NAME="your mail address" --build-arg PASSWORD="your password"

 USAGE